 The Royal Australasian College of Physicians: Recommended category 4: Structured Learning Projects at 3 credits per hour (course length 10 hours).

 Lightbox Radiology Education offers Transfers, Credits and Refunds on most courses - Excludes Custom Courses

 Lightbox Radiology Education does not offer refunds, transfers or credits for our online courses.

-If you have registered and paid for a course that you can no longer attend, please select a form to complete then email to email@example.com at least 2 weeks before your course commencement date.
+If you have registered and paid for a course that you can no longer attend, please select a form to complete then email to firstname.lastname@example.org at least 2 weeks before your course commencement date.
 (Please note: we do not offer credits/transfers or refunds on our custom courses)